WojciechMatuszewski/rust-event-driven-story-generator/README.md

 - Using the _TaskToken_ with the SFN native SDK integrations is a bit hard.
 I had to encode the _TaskToken_ into the S3 path to be able to retrieve it later on.

   - I could use the sync version of the text-to-speech synthesizes, but that would not be fun!

+- The interface to generate a _presigned S3 URL_ is a bit weird to me.

+  - The initial part makes sense – you specify the key, object and any other attributes.

+  - The second part is a bit weird.
+To get the URL, not the S3 URI, you have to turn the returned data into HTTP request.

+    - That would not be weird if it did not require me to provide a body, which does not make sense for the `getObject` calls?

+      - Maybe I'm wrong, IDK.